thennal10/anannia/collections/_general_activities/smartphone_drive.md

 ---
 Our smartphone donation drive is running successfully, with the support of the donors allowing us to supply 20 phones to eligible students of Govt.
 V&HSS Karakulam and Govt.
 UPS Karakulam, along with some degree students from various colleges.
+Special thanks to [Punyam](http://punyahome.org) and all our donors.